 Surgery for AC Joint Separations

 The severe shoulder separations (Grade IV-VI) are rare but usually require shoulder surgery to treat.
 (Grade III injuries vary from case-to-case on whether or not surgery is necessary.)
-The only certainty is that people who avoid surgery return to their regular activities quicker than those that choose the surgical route, but they might need surgery further down the road as the joint can degenerate and become arthritic and painful later on in life.
+The only certainty is that people in Los Angeles who avoid surgery return to their regular activities quicker than those that choose the surgical route, but they might need surgery further down the road as the joint can degenerate and become arthritic and painful later on in life.

 Contact an AC Joint Injury Specialist